taih304/Linux-Shell/Physical layer/USB.md

 **Using echo**

 Arduino boards have auto-reset circuit to reset the board if new connection is initiated on USB.
 It is good for convenient upload or to reset for debugging at Serial Monitor open.
-But it causes troubles if you want to communicate with MCU from computer over USB from command line tools, scripts, python, C++, C#, Java.
+But it causes troubles if you want to communicate with MCU from computer over USB from command line tools, scripts, python, C++,...

 To disable this feature: ``stty -F /dev/ttyACM0 -hupcl``